department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 - Health care
 - Burial benefits

+These trained professionals can also:
-Accredited representatives can also help you gather supporting documents (like a doctor’s report or medical test results) and can file a claim on your behalf.
+- Help you gather supporting documents (like a doctor’s report or medical test results)
+- File a claim on your behalf
+- Provide additional resources to Veterans, such as helping with transportation to medical appointments or emergency funds

 </div>
 </div>